TGAC/FlowFI/README.md

 ![gui](https://github.com/jameswilsenach/FlowFI/blob/main/gui.png?raw=true)

 ## Creating a FlowIO Executable from source
+These instructions assume a working version of Python >=3.10 that is accessible from the command line.
 In order to prevent the executable from becoming too large, it is best to make the executable in a fresh virtual environment.
 To do this in Linux, navigate to the FlowIO directory in the command line and use the following commands:
 ```
 pip install virtualenv
 virtualenv makeenv